search

 Disallow: /

-This is the approach most publishers take: block training crawlers that absorb your content without attribution, but allow citation crawlers that can send traffic back.
+This is the approach most publishers take: block training crawlers that absorb your content without attribution, but keep search and retrieval bots allowed so your site can appear in AI-powered answers.

 Block Specific Paths Only